 We only just found out within the last year that we could finish it and that we’d be attached to Incredibles 2.
 We could not believe it.
 We know that this feature is so highly anticipated and so we hope more people will be able to see it.

-How did it feel to be able to bring this Asian culture to Pixar with this short film?
+How did it feel to bring this Asian culture to Pixar with this short film?
 We’ve only had small doses of Asian culture in Disney films.

 Domee Shi: Oh, it’s been awesome.
 My original intention with this short is just to tell this story that might be familiar with a lot of people around the world between like a parent learning to let go of their child.
 But that’s almost like a Trojan horse to kinda introduce the world to these different little-like specific cultural details.